Methylation and gene mutation

 Misinformation hinders healing

 Thinking you have a gene mutation when you don't can be extremely harmful and prevent you from truly healing.
-This harmful idea can take up residence in your subconscious mind and have a detrimental effect on your immune system.
+This harmful idea can lodge in your subconscious mind and have a detrimental effect on your immune system.
 If you have been told that you have a gene mutation, it is important to realize that this is misleading, incorrect information.
 This awareness plays an important role in being able to truly begin to heal.

 Steps to get started